Icy-Monster/Roblox-CS2-Smoke/README.md

 ```
 This will shoot a 2x2 block that starts at the StartPosition and ends at the EndPosition

+The most up to date version is here: https://www.roblox.com/games/14941244503/Smoky-Smoke
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)